fuzzyers/Web1-2022-Jackson/README.md

 > Needs Redesigned for in reponsive so the shop items display in a column opposed to a row.
 - Roller Door
 > Roller door needs to display in column opposed to in row.
+### Otther things
+- Add a close button for the popup

 Jacksons Web 1 repository